solarsailer/matthieuoger.com/_posts/2015-04-25-wearables.md

 **For the moment, I don't think there're many usages that make a watch (or other wearable devices) truly better than a phone**.
 Hopefully, we are only at the beginning.
 To understand what we can do as developers, we have to use those objects daily.

-That's not to say there are completely useless as of today.
+That's not to say they are completely useless as of today.

 The usages that intrigue me the most on are:[^3]